bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 The partition table can be applied to drive sdX using the commands below.
 Remember to substitute your actual target drive name for sdX.
-Run partprobe after the command has executed to force your system to re-read the partition table and the lsblk command to view the new parititon table.
+Run partprobe after the command has executed to force your system to re-read the partition table and the lsblk command to view the new partition table.

     cat SC_part_table.txt | sfdisk --force /dev/sdX
     partprobe